asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 ## Reading

-One recommendation I have for teams in this situation is to read books and blog posts about clean code, software design, unit testing, refactoring, etc. I'll save those recommendations for another post, however reading alone won't solve these problems.
-It is very difficult for developers to practice these new techniques for the first time in production code, and it is unrealistic to expect them to do that.
+One recommendation I have for teams in this situation is to read books and blog posts about clean code, software design, unit testing, refactoring, etc. I'll save those recommendations for another post.
+However reading alone won't solve these problems.
+It is very difficult for developers to practice these new techniques for the first time in production code, and it is unrealistic to expect them to do so.
 Developers feeling pressure are going to revert back to what they know.
 Teams need specific time set aside to practice and improve.
 This is where code katas and études can be utilized.

 <div class="well">
 <strong>No Time To Learn</strong>